Francesco Landi (general): Expedition of the Thousand

 With the 6th Farnese Regiment, Francesco Landi was engaged in the repression of the Revolt of the Gancia of early April 1860 which ended on April 14 with the executions of dozens of conspirators.
 His service during the revolt led to his promotion to brigadier general on April 19 at the age of 68.
 In this phase of his life, Francesco Landi suffered from an unsteady health and difficulty in staying on horseback for a long time, preferring the carriage in operational movements, which was also the usual means for senior officers.

-In Sicily there was no revolution but there was a revolutionary situation that could get out of hand, due to the various outbreaks of revolt present.
-The attitude of the Sicilians were hostile not only because they are dissatisfied with the government, but also because of the intolerance towards the Neapolitan occupation.
+In Sicily there was no open revolution but there was a revolutionary atmosphere that could get out of hand, due to the various outbreaks of civil unrest.
+The attitude of the Sicilians was hostile not only because they were dissatisfied with the government, but also because of the intolerance towards the Neapolitan occupation.
 From the Revolt of the Gancia, there was a succession of actions by armed gangs, which, although not decisive, enjoyed popular support, especially from Cavour's Piedmontese agents and had the effect of keeping in constant pressure and a state of alarm the army, forcing it to long and exhausting marches and displacements to face the various threats.

 In April 1860, there were 25,000 soldiers in Sicily, garrisoned mainly at Palermo who reached the various parts of Sicily with mobile columns according to needs.
-The troops in Sicily depended on Lieutenant general Paolo Ruffo, Prince of Castelcicala, in charge of the land and sea forces stationed in Sicily.
+The troops in Sicily were commanded by Lieutenant General Paolo Ruffo, Prince of Castelcicala, in charge of the land and sea forces stationed in Sicily.
 The army had a territorial order, so the constitution of brigades and divisions took place only when they had to operate, creating heterogeneous and not very close-knit units precisely in moments of operational peak.
 This order was justified by the conviction that a policy of international isolation would keep the kingdom safe from conflicts, considering the army as a tool to be used mainly to maintain public order.